mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/The Pilots of EDEN.md

 ### Species Stat Blocks

-Quinn Murphy's [[Culture from the Outside In]] from The Fate Codex, Volume 1, Issue 2 (page 19) was used to create the different species for Pilots of EDEN.
+Quinn Murphy's [[Culture from the Outside In]] from The Fate Codex, Volume 1, Issue2 (page 19) was used to create the different species for Pilots of EDEN.

 ## The Grist